ronz1991/nodeapi/README.md

 3.apply the deployment : 'kubectl apply -f deployment.yaml'

+4.I assumed that you have an LoadBalancer otherwise you need to use 'NodePort' parameter in the 'Service' Kind deployment.

 # Jenkinsfile
 1.I assumed that your aren't running on the master and you have a 'slave' for Jenkins builds.